 Audio or video recordings need a great deal of memory (between 1 and 2 GB/hour).
-Safeguard files that you do not need on external media, such as DVD/CD-Rs or hard drives.
+Safeguard files that you do not need on external media, such as DVD/CD-Rs or hard drives or other external media.

 The PC does not start up.